lucidworks/searchhub/README.md

 searchhubFusionHome=/PATH/TO/FUSION/INSTALL
 ```

+The searchhubFusionHome variable is used by the build to know where to deploy custom plugins that the Search Hub project needs (namely, a Mail Parsing Stage)

-Clone this repository and change into the directory
+If you haven't already, clone this repository and change into the directory of the clone.

   ```bash
   git clone https://github.com/LucidWorks/searchhub